 We kicked off the tour at Knox Gorge – go check out Google images! – hiked through waist-high waters and made our way down to the beautiful Red Gorge.
 We had lunch at a spot where you will only have lunch once in your life.
 After tubing and paddling, we arrived at Junction Pool, a unique spot where four gorges come together.
 The highlight of the day was the vertical climb along Kermit Pool and the Spider Walk.
 There are worse locations in the world to be as an adrenaline junkie!”

-Service provider: West Oz Active Adventure Tours / Price: AUD$285
+⚡️ Service provider: Spacechameleon Adventure Co / Price: AUD$375

 04| Sand Buggying, Huacachina, Peru

 Ellis Veen from Backpack Adventures: “Despite traveling all over the world, I am actually not that adventurous.
 I am afraid of big insects, heights, and speed.
-On my most recent trip to Peru I traveled with Peru Hop, and for 15 dollars, I could sign up for an afternoon sand buggying and sand boarding in the desert of Huacachina.
+On my most recent trip to Peru, I signed up for an afternoon sand buggying and sand boarding in the desert of Huacachina for 25 dollars.

 I was not sure what to expect, but I did not think it would include height or speed.
-I did not even know there were desert and sand dunes in Peru before I booked my tickets with Peru Hop.
+I did not even know there were desert and sand dunes in Peru before I booked my tickets.
 I thought it would be a gentle ride through the desert and then sliding down some sand dunes.
 Peru isn’t really known for its sand dunes so how high can they really be?

 At the normal speed, we were driving out of the small oasis town into the desert.
 The scenery was amazing.
 That was when our driver gestured to us to securely fasten our seatbelts.
 After that, he continued on full speed driving up and down sand dunes like a roller coaster.
 And yes, sand dunes in Peru are actually quite high.
 He would drive to the top and then go down at full speed.
 Every time I was so scared that I thought I was going to die.
 I did survive, but I have to be honest that while the others went sand boarding I stayed on top to enjoy the view and get back to a normal heart rate.”